zlatozar/study-paip/ch11/Readme.md

 - Note that there is no way in Prolog to express a **true definition**.
 We would like to say that _"P is the parent of C if and only if C is the child of P,"_ but Prolog makes us express the biconditional in one direction only.

+- _What is a continuation?_

+Continuation packages the current state of the computation into a function, which can be stored away and invoked later.